Haseeb-21/Web-Project/breakdownOfWork.md

 2. Debugging for the final versions of delete and update
 3. Attempted to implement local authentication, but it still needs work.
 I needed to rewatch the passport lab lecture and read the documentation.

+William Pham:
+I worked on the following tasks:
+1. Tried the authentication
+2. Helped Haseeb on authentication by researching